 - Bake the cakes in the middle rack of the oven.

 - Allow the cakes to cool slightly on a wire rack before sandwiching them together with the jam.
-If the cakes are too hot the jam will become runny and spill through the sides of the cake.
+If the cakes are too hot, the jam will run and spill over the sides.

 I always recommend using a kitchen scale rather than cups when baking, this way you can ensure you've measured properly and that your baked goodies come out perfectly.

 Be careful not to knock out all the air you have incorporated into the batter when folding in the dry ingredients or when adding the milk.
-Also, make sure you have checked the expiry date of your flour and baking powder, as this will affect the rise of the cake.
+Also, make sure you check the expiry dates of your flour and baking powder, as they affect the cake's rise.

 📖 Recipe